MVladislav/ansible-install-client/README.md

   flatpak_sublimetext: false
   flatpak_wireshark: false
   # OTHER --------------------------------
-  vs_code_ext: false
+  vs_code_ext: false # NOTE: depends on clients[...].setup
-  firefox_setup: false # will add arkenfox user.js, check it when you not want the default from git
+  firefox_setup: false # NOTE: will add arkenfox user.js, check it when you not want the default from git. depends on clients[...].setup
 ```

 ## App list for possible install